 - building a connected Northern Virginia Community for the Mankind Project.

-It wasn’t a traditional academic, industry or government career; it didn’t follow any discipline (i.e., pharmacology, computer science, etc.); and it had no functional role evolution (i.e., specialist to project manager to director to vice president, etc.).
-Though it did involve a clear interest in innovative thinking about organizations (structured project management teams, cross-disciplinary teams, tool-enhanced teams, complex teaching-research-service teams, cross-organizational boundary teams, etc.), and services (videotex, case management, groupware, research networks, and community support, etc.).
+It wasn’t a traditional academic, industry or government career; it didn’t follow any discipline (i.e., pharmacology, computer science, etc.); and it had no functional evolution (i.e., specialist to project manager to director to vice president, etc. or postdoc to assistant professor to associate professor to professor to department head to dean, etc.).
+Though it did involve a clear interest in innovative thinking about organizations (structured project management teams, cross-disciplinary teams, tool-enhanced teams, complex teaching-research-service teams, cross-organizational boundary teams, etc.), and services (videotex, case management, groupware, research networks, community support, etc.).
 In all, I am proud about it, as it was done bringing fun and joy, as well as achievement into my life and the life of others.

 - Iversen, LL, FE Bloom, SD Iversen, and RH Roth.
 Introduction to Neuropsychopharmacology.
 Accessed April 11, 2021. https://www.goodreads.com/work/best_book/5947917-introduction-to-neuropsychopharmacology.